-Background and History of IDEA
+Background and History of IDEA in Special Education

-What Is IDEA?
+What is IDEA?

 The Individuals with Disabilities Education Act (IDEA) begins:

 Disability is a natural part of the human experience and in no way diminishes the right of individuals to participate in or contribute to society.
 Improving educational results for children with disabilities is an essential element of our national policy of ensuring equality of opportunity, full participation, independent living, and economic self-sufficiency for individuals with disabilities.

 Originally passed in 1975 under a different name, IDEA is a federal law that entitles every child with a disability to a free, appropriate public education (FAPE).
 The law requires school districts to identify and assess children who are suspected of having a disability (also called “child find”), including children who live in the district but do not attend public schools.
 If the child meets the criteria for one or more of IDEA’s 13 qualifying disabilities, they are entitled to special education services.
 The law provides some federal funding to state and local education agencies to guarantee these services for eligible students.

 Under IDEA, public schools are required to provide a free, appropriate public education (FAPE) to all students with disabilities in the least restrictive environment (LRE), which means that schools must place children with disabilities in a classroom with their nondisabled peers to the greatest extent that is appropriate.

 FAPE is delivered through an individualized education program (IEP) — which includes annual goals, progress monitoring, accommodations and modifications, related services such as speech and occupational therapy, and more — that meets the unique needs of the child so they can achieve success in school and be prepared for continuing education, employment, and independent living.